 An unseaworthiness claim, like a negligence claim under the Jones Act, provides a way for injured seamen to be compensated for their injuries (for things like pain and suffering, medical expenses, and lost wages).

-The claim is based on the rule that a vessel owner or operator must provide the members of its crew with a seaworthy vessel.
-This means that the vessel must be reasonably fit for the crew to live and work.
+The claim is based on the rule that a vessel owner’s duty is to provide a seaworthy vessel to its crew members.
+This means that the vessel must be reasonably fit for its intended purpose.
 If it isn’t, an injured crewmember may have an unseaworthiness claim.

 A claim for unseaworthiness is different from a Jones Act claim because you don’t have to show that there was negligence.
-Still, an injured seaman can bring both a Jones Act claim and an unseaworthiness claim.
+Still, injured seamen can bring both a Jones Act claim and an unseaworthiness claim.

 What Conditions Can Lead to An Unseaworthiness Claim?